+Vegan and vegetarian athletes who have high protein turnover.
 Vegan protein powders are nearly essential for athletes and others who have high protein turnover, as a vegan diet can make it tough to get the very concentrated protein delivery that an omnivore could get from eggs, fish, or other protein-dense foods.

 Again, while it is possible to eat a protein-focused vegan diet without supplementing, taking a vegan protein powder can make it a lot easier to get the protein you need, for example right after finishing a workout at the gym.

 People looking to make vegan-friendly meal replacement shakes.
 Since traditional ingredients like milk and yogurt are off the table when it comes to making healthy meal replacement shakes for vegans, a protein powder is a great addition to ensure you’re getting quality sources of amino acids.

 To rate the best vegan protein powders on the market, we first aggregated a list of all of the options that were 100% vegan.
 Then, among all the products out there, we narrowed the field by looking at these criteria:

 Only sources with high protein concentration.
 We only included products that used the best plant-based protein sources with the highest concentration of protein (as a percentage of total weight) and the best, broad-spectrum amino acid profile.

 The highest-quality vegan protein sources are soy and pea protein, so we eliminated all protein powders that did not contain at least one of these two sources of protein.
 That left us with two broad categories of protein powders: pure single-ingredient protein powders, like Naked Pea, and blends that included multiple sources of protein, which might include rice protein, hemp protein powder, and chia seeds.